Top 10 Reasons Why Your Long-Term Disability (LTD) Company May Refuse to Do An LTD Buyout

 If you are approved for SSDI benefits and you have dependent children, then you will also be eligible for SSDI dependent benefits.
 Most disability policies that consider SSDI benefits as an offset will also consider those dependent benefits to be offsetable income.
 However, while your primary SSDI benefits may be payable for at least as long as your LTD benefits is payable, your dependent benefits will cease once your child ceases to be a “dependent.”
 This usually occurs on your child’s 19th birthday.
 The future drop-off of this benefit, which could no longer be considered an offset by your disability carrier, would result in an increase of your LTD benefit by an equivalent amount.
 This future adjustment would change the value of your future payable benefits.

-However, given the uncertainties of the adjustment, some carriers refuse to consider a buyout if you are currently receiving SSDI dependent benefits.
-Other carrier’s will discuss a buyout but will not consider the adjustment for the expected future change and thereby undervalue your future benefits.
+However, given the uncertainties of the adjustment, some carriers refuse to consider a lump sum buyout if you are currently receiving SSDI dependent benefits.
+Other carrier’s will discuss a lump sum buyout but will not consider the adjustment for the expected future change and thereby undervalue your future benefits.

 8. Your claim has been overpaid and you are in a repayment plan